isl-org/Open3D/docs/tutorial/Advanced/global_registration.rst

 Feature matching
 ``````````````````````````````````````

-Once geometric feature is extracted from point cloud,
-it can be matched to the feature from the other point cloud.
+Once geometric feature is extracted from point cloud, it can be matched to the feature of the other point cloud.
-The feature matching is the problem of determining correct matches from false positives.
+The feature matching is a problem of finding correct matches while avoiding many false positives.
-There are many approaches that can determine correct correspondences.
 By default, Open3D supports RANSAC based approach [Choi2015]_ for advanced geometric feature matching.
+Following script matches ``source_fpfh`` and ``target_fpfh``.

 .. code-block:: python